Nice to meet you.

 After all, donor appreciation is a fundamental element necessary to grow a nonprofit organization by increasing donor retention and boosting fundraising revenue.

-That’s why we’ve created this comprehensive guide to donation thank-you letter writing.
-As we walk through each of the following topics, you can build a better understanding of the work that goes into personally thanking donors for their contributions to your mission:
+That’s why we’ve created this comprehensive guide to writing thank-you letters for donations.
+We'll cover the importance of sending a thank-you letter for donations, what goes into creating a thank-you letter using email marketing tools, templates for you to use, and examples that will leave you inspired.
+In the end, you will gain a better understanding of the work that goes into personally thanking donors for their contributions to your mission.

 Whether you're just starting a nonprofit or you run an established organization seeking funding in a difficult time, these are some best practices you can follow to ensure success.
 Ready to get started?
 Let’s jump in!